 There's a lot of mystique surrounding this little-known manufacturer

-manufacturers based around the German/Czech block - and whilst
+of manufacturers based around the German/Czech block - and whilst

-a little mystique is sometimes good for the image, a little too much can result
+a little mystique is sometimes good for the image, a little too

-although you can find small pockets of dedicated fans dotted
+and although you can find small pockets of dedicated fans dotted

 here and there around the web you might be harder pushed to actually

 B&S's last flagship range was the Medusa series and although